blazkv/cybersec-learning-journal/writeups/pre-security.md

 ADS is commonly used by **malware writers** to **hide data**, but not all uses are malicious.
 ADS do not affect a file’s **checksum** and are lost when the file is **compressed** (e.g., via ZIP or RAR), **Base64 encoded** (such as when sent via email), or transferred to a **FAT32**-formatted drive.
 - **checksum** verifies a file’s integrity by generating a unique digital fingerprint based on its contents.

 The **system environment variable** for the Windows directory is `%windir%`.
-According to Microsoft:
-> *Environment variables store information about the operating system environment.
-This information includes details such as the operating system path, the number of processors used by the operating system, and the location of temporary folders.*
+Environment variables store information about the operating system environment.
+This information includes details such as the operating system path, the number of processors used by the operating system, and the location of temporary folders.

 Typically, the Windows folder is located at `C:\Windows`, but not necessarily — `%windir%` ensures the correct path is used regardless of installation location.